xph9876/RNA-mediated_DSB_repair/README.md

 ### NHEJ pipeline

 The non-homologous end joining (NHEJ) analysis pipeline.
 Extracts DSB-sequence windows from aligned reads, and plots variation-distance graphs and variation-position histograms.

-1) Align the [trimmed](#trimming) FASTQ files with the appropriate reference sequence using [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) (see `NHEJ/README.md` for examples).

-2) Place the SAM file output of alignment in the appropriate directory with appropriate name (see `NHEJ/README.md`).

-3) Run either `NHEJ/run_all.ps1` (Windows) or `NHEJ/run_all.sh` (Unix).
-Note, the working directory of the terminal must be `NHEJ` for this to work correctly.

 See `NHEJ/README.md` for more details.

 ## Contact